weronikawalczak/StarWars/README.md

-# NASK - Interview assignment
+# Star Wars
 ## Overview
-Interview assignment for NASK.
 The application allows to browse the Star Wars universe through a REST API.

 ## Technologies
 * Java JDK 11